simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 (NFS), printing, and Virtual Network Computing (VNC).

-Most of the SIMP workstation modules are not installed on the puppet server by default.
+Most of the SIMP workstation Puppet modules are not installed on the puppet server by default.

-Create a class and include this class on your puppet server or add to an existing class.
-For example:
+If using the SIMP RPMs, you will need to add these packages to your SIMP **server** using something like the following code snippet.

 .. code-block:: puppet